Irises are one of the easiest and most beautiful plants to grow.

-The next problem that might be causing your Iris not to bloom is either over or underwatering.
+The next problem that might be causing your Iris not to bloom is over or underwatering.

-Overwatering your Irises can cause its roots to become mushy, which can cause root rot.
+Overwatering your Irises can cause their roots to become mushy, which can cause root rot.

 - Use the soak-and-dry technique to ensure proper watering.